IvanColantoni/hairshading/report.md

 **Modelling Scales and evaluating the model**

-This is the last step before making the whole constructors working together.
-For the R terms, the presence of such angle *α* can be modelled by adding the value *2α* to the previous value.
+This is the last step before making the whole system working together.
+For the R terms, the presence of the scale angle *α* can be modelled by adding the value *2α* to the previous one.
 For the term TT, p=1, the angle is rotated in the opposite direction by *α*, to compensate the double transmittance effect.
 Finally for TRT a rotation by -*4α* works well for the whole effect.

 Now that all the pieces are made up, evaluating the model is straightforward because, as specified before, having *factorized* the model in semi-separable modules give us now the opportunity to evaluate the functions defined for each and sum up the individuals terms *fp*.